- ENTER HERE

 • Measurement in centimetres (with frame if applicable)

 • ONLY Photographs or Wall Hung Installations may be "editions".
 On the submission page enter the number of works in the edition available.
-If there are unframed works in the edition, please enter the number of those and the price.
+If there are unframed works in the edition, please enter the number of those.

 I’m having problems registering, who do I contact?